akbog/concurrency-threading/README.md

     threading-intro.py -> The initial attempt at solving both Part 1 and Part 2 (i.e. during intro conversation)

     threading-single.py -> A second attempt at tackling Part 1 with a better understanding of threads + thread locking

+    threading-single-v2.py -> A third attempt at tackling Part 1 with a better understanding of conditions in threads to implement a queueing system

     threading-queue.py -> A second attempt at tackling Part 2 with a better understanding of Queues (which implement thread locking etc.)